How It Works

 |---|---|

-| Browser SDK | 3 retries with exponential backoff (1s, 2s, 4s).
+| Browser SDK | Retries 3 times, with delays of 1s, 2s, and 4s.
 Caches up to 100 events in localStorage when offline. |

 | HTTP Ingress | Returns 503 + Retry-After when saturated.
-SDK respects this. |
+The SDK respects this. |

-| Database Writes | PerformWrite retries up to 10 times with exponential backoff on SQLITE_BUSY. |
+| Database Writes | PerformWrite retries up to 10 times, with exponential backoff, on SQLITE_BUSY. |

-| Background Jobs | Failed batches stay in queue.
-No row advances until successfully processed. |
+| Background Jobs | Failed batches stay in the queue.
+No row advances until it is processed. |

-The browser SDK uses navigator.sendBeacon() for page unload events—these survive even if the user closes the tab.
+The browser SDK uses navigator.sendBeacon() for page unload events.
+These survive even if the user closes the tab.

 Data Flow

-Section titled “Data Flow”Browser SDK (200ms batches, 100-event localStorage cache) | v/x/api/v1/events (HTTP ingress + concurrency limiter) | vingested_events table (durable queue) | v Background job (100-row batches)events table (authoritative log) | v Aggregate upsertssite_stats / page_stats / ref_stats / ... (hourly buckets) | vDashboards (eventually consistent)This embraces SQLite’s single-writer model instead of fighting it.
-Buffers are explicit, backpressure is intentional, and aggregates can lag briefly without threatening correctness.
+Section titled “Data Flow”Browser SDK (200ms batches, 100-event localStorage cache) | v/x/api/v1/events (HTTP ingress + concurrency limiter) | vingested_events table (durable queue) | v Background job (100-row batches)events table (authoritative log) | v Aggregate upsertssite_stats / page_stats / ref_stats / ... (hourly buckets) | vDashboards (eventually consistent)This design works with SQLite’s single-writer model, not against it.
+Buffers are explicit.
+Backpressure is intentional.
+Aggregates can lag briefly without any loss of correctness.

 Storage Layer

-Section titled “Storage Layer”SQLite with WAL mode, busy_timeout = 5000, and a connection pool (10 open / 5 idle).
-The PerformWrite helper retries transactions up to 10 times with exponential backoff.
+Section titled “Storage Layer”Fusionaly uses SQLite in WAL mode, with busy_timeout = 5000 and a connection pool (10 open, 5 idle).
+The PerformWrite helper retries each transaction up to 10 times, with exponential backoff.

 Three queueing layers:

-- HTTP handler - Concurrency limiter returns
+- HTTP handler — A concurrency limiter returns

 Processing Pipeline

-events - Aggregate upserts -
+events. - Aggregate upserts — Runs

 Hot vs Cold Data